Hi there, love. I’m glad you’re here.

 Oh, and you’ll find a few recipes here, because kitchen therapy is good for my soul, and I bet it’s good for yours too.

 Of all the things I love to read, I find the greatest comfort in scripture.
 That's why the for you love responsive prayer journals exist.
-They're simply a collection of love notes that have been born from quiet mornings with the Bible.
+They're simply a collection of love notes that have been born from quiet mornings with Jesus and coffee.
 I also love the words of Henri Nouwen, Ronald Rolheiser, Eugene Peterson, Anne Lamott, Rilke, and Brennan Manning.

 And my favorite book of all?
 Charlotte’s Web.
 To this day, the frayed copy I got in fourth grade sits on my nightstand, along with my dad's WWII bible and a book of Puritan prayer.
 The Gospel message in that children’s book is still good for my soul.